Replicating Human Motivated Reasoning Studies with LLMs: Abstract

 \section{Abstract}

-Motivated reasoning -- the idea that individuals processing information may be motivated to reach a certain conclusion, whether it be accurate or predetermined -- has been well-explored as a human phenomenon.
-However, it is unclear whether base LLMs mimic these motivational changes.
+Motivated reasoning -- the idea that individuals processing information may be motivated to either arrive at accurate beliefs or arrive at desired conclusions -- has been well-explored as a human phenomenon.
+However, it remains unclear whether base LLMs are affected by motivational manipulations.
 Replicating 4 prior political motivated reasoning studies, we find that base LLM behavior does not align with expected human behavior.
-Furthermore, base LLM behavior across models shares some similarities, such as smaller standard deviations and inaccurate argument strength assessments.
-We emphasize the importance of these findings for researchers using LLMs to automate tasks such as survey data collection and argument assessment.
+Furthermore, base LLM behavior across models shares some similarities, such as when selecting to abstain from question answering and incorporating provided arguments into opinions.
+The results suggest that base LLMs may not emulate human motivated reasoning processes.
+We emphasize the importance of these findings for researchers using LLMs to for certain tasks such as opinion replication and argument assessment.